billnguyen8991/SQL_Discount-Strategy_Analysis/README.md

 ```

-**Question 7:** Write a query to analyse customer pattern based on their order history
+**Question 7:** Write a query to analyse customer pattern based on their order history.

 ```
 with RFM_CTE as (